 What inspired you to join Grand Rounds?

-If you could change one thing in healthcare today, what would it be?
+If you could change one thing in U.S. health care, what would it be?

 What are you most passionate about outside of the office?

 I am an avid soccer player and Manchester United fan, which admittedly has not been that easy recently…

 If you could have one superpower, what would it be?